complyue/hbi/Readme.md

-Theoretically every artifact exposed by the hosting environment is a `function`, which takes specific number/type of arguments, generates side-effects, and returns specific number/type of result(s).
-While with Object-Oriented programming paradigm, there arose some types of `function`s carrying special semantics:
+Theoretically every artifact exposed by the hosting environment is a `function`, which takes specific number/type of arguments, generates side-effects, and returns specific number/type of result (no return in case the number is zero).

+While with Object-Oriented programming paradigm, there arose more types of `function`s that carrying special semantics:

 - `constructor` function:

-  that creates a new (tho not strictly necessary) object on each call
+  that creates a new (tho not strictly necessary newly allocated) object on each call

   Note:
   In HBI paradigm the `new` keyword should not appear for invocation of